 It was on Halloween, October 31, 1959.

-Nobody knows what was going on in his dark mind, but dentist William W. Shyne had cooked up a batch of candy-coated laxatives in his practice.
+Nobody knows what was happening in his dark mind, but dentist William W. Shyne had cooked up a batch of candy-coated laxatives in his practice.

-We can only presume that he either had a sick mind, wanted to take revenge on these awful children that bothered him, or tried to teach them a lesson.
+We can only presume that he either had a sick mind, wanted revenge on these awful children that bothered him, or tried to teach them a lesson.
 Nobody knows.

 He handed out a whopping 450 of these candy-coated laxatives.
 Every kid that knocked on his door got one.
 With a little smile…